 AAA Editor Notes

-Southern Ute Museum and Cultural Center, 77 CR 517 at jct.
-US 172 and CR 517, explores the culture and traditions of the Ute people through interactive and multi-sensory exhibits in a 52,000-square-foot facility with striking contemporary architecture.
+Southern Ute Museum and Cultural Center, 503 Ouray Dr., explores the culture and traditions of the Ute people through interactive and multi-sensory exhibits in a 52,000-square-foot facility with striking contemporary architecture.
 The permanent gallery, History of the Ute People, features exhibits of large photographic curtains, life-size replicas, informative text panels and child friendly interactive displays.
 Electronic equipment completes the gallery with touch screens and audio-visual presentations, including the multi-screen presentation, “Circle of Life.”

 Visitors can explore the surrounding property, which features native trees, plants and flowers of special significance to the Ute.
 A library and archives contains hundreds of recorded oral histories available to visitors.
 Guided behind-the-scenes tours are available.